Dre Campbell Farm

 2. Monterey Garden Insect Spray

-Similar to Safer Brand, Monterey is a formulation product that is produced from fermentation.
-It contains spinosad, which is a substance made by a soil bacterium that is toxic to hairy caterpillars (higad), sawfly larvae, and other pests.
+This product contains spinosad, which is toxic to hairy caterpillars (higad), sawfly larvae, and other pests.

-You can use it on your lawns, vegetable gardens, fruit trees, and much more.
-Furthermore, this organic caterpillar spray is fast-acting, odorless, and easy to use.
+You can use it on your lawns, in vegetable gardens, on fruit trees, and much more.
+Furthermore, this organic caterpillar spray is fast-acting and easy to use.

 Diffuse onto the affected area to control cutworms, caterpillars, gypsy moth larvae, leaf miners, and more.
 You can also use it on edible plants such as basil, lettuce, broccoli, and cauliflower up until the day of harvest.